 Organizers of outdoor events are responsible for their audience.
 They must implement certain measures and communicate around them without discouraging potential attendees.
-In order to do so, you can provide sufficient safety supplies such as masks and hand sanitizers for your guests.
+To do so, you can provide sufficient safety supplies such as masks and hand sanitisers for your guests.

-You can even setup strategically placed distribution points for these materials, especially near food or drinks and by the entrance and exit points.
-Most attendees will bring their own supplies and the ones who might forget, will be very grateful.
-Having these supplies visibly present, will also reassure your attendees of the safety measures of your event.
-And, of course, people actually using these safety supplies minimizes infection risks.
+You can even set up strategically placed distribution points for these materials, especially near food or drinks and by the entrance and exit points.
+Most attendees will bring their supplies and the ones who might forget, will be very grateful.
+Having these supplies visibly present will also reassure your attendees of the safety measures of your event.
+And, of course, people using these safety supplies minimize infection risks.

 4 – Designate spaces and distances

 Since social distancing is very important, this is a factor that should not be overlooked.

 One way to respect the distance is to place the furniture, tables and chairs at a sufficient distance from each other and the stage.

 If you have several speakers at your event, it is also convenient to use Plexi partitions between them for extra safety.